 So, to help Margaret realize that she needed to start laying eggs for us, we made two small additions to her life:

 - a golf ball

 A few rounds of golf and an oyster roast… What more does a duck need to produce it’s first eggs?
 Actually, the reasons for these two additions have a logical explanation:

-- Ground Oyster Shells – to give her a boost of calcium needed to help produce a good healthy egg with a well-formed, hard shell.
-According to the experts, female ducks (and chickens too) will only eat the oyster shell if they need it, and the males could care less about it.
+This oyster shell was put in a separate bowl, not mixed in with the duck food.
+Why?
+Female ducks (and chickens too) will only eat the oyster shell if they need it, and the males could care less about it.

-We don’t know if it was due to correlation or causation, but within 48 hours of us providing her with her very own golf ball and ground oyster shells, Margaret produced two beautiful eggs.
+We don’t know if it was due to correlation or causation, but within 48 hours of us providing Lady Margaret Thrasher with her very own golf ball and ground oyster shells, she produced two beautiful eggs.